Degree: Bachelor of Science (B.Sc.)

 At the end of your bachelor's degree, you will complete your bachelor's thesis, an academic paper that allows you to apply and deepen the knowledge and skills you have acquired.
 It usually deals with a specific topic from your field of study and requires independent research, analysis and writing.
 The bachelor's thesis takes four months to complete.
 The bachelor's thesis also includes a presentation of your results.

 However, you could also decide - like many of those who have completed a bachelor's degree - to choose a consecutive master's degree program in order to deepen your skills and knowledge and thus qualify for management positions.
-In the master's degree program, the focus is on research.
-You learn to carry out and evaluate your own empirical projects and can choose from a variety of different specializations in addition to the three core subjects (Movement and Technology, Movement and Health, Movement and Sport in Childhood and Adolescence).
+In a master's degree program, the focus is on research, so you learn to carry out and evaluate your own empirical projects.
+In addition to your profile subject (movement and technology, movement and health or movement and sport in childhood and adolescence), you can choose from a variety of different specializations.

 For students with a good master's degree and academic ambitions, it could also be interesting to pursue a doctorate and an academic career at a university or research institution.